Waiting to Exhale: Plot

-Four friends (Savannah, Robin, Bernadine, and Gloria) get together frequently to support one another and listen to each other vent about life and love.
-They each want to be in a romantic relationship, but they each have difficulties finding a good man.
+Four friends (Savannah, Robin, Bernadine, and Gloria) living in Phoenix get together frequently to support one another and listen to each other vent about life and love.
+They each want to be in a romantic relationship, but they each have difficulties finding a good man for different reasons.

-Successful television producer Savannah "Vannah" Jackson believes that one day her married lover will leave his wife for her.
-She later realizes that he won't, and that she must find her own man who will love her for who she really is.
+Successful television producer Savannah "Vannah" Jackson believes that one day her married lover Kenneth will leave his wife for her.
+When she later realizes that this will not happen, she determines she must find her own man who will love her for who she really is.

-Bernadine "Bernie" Harris, abandoned her career and dreams of having a catering business, instead raised a family and supported her husband John in building his business.
-He announces he is leaving her for a white woman with whom he works, sending her into an emotional tailspin that culminates in the two fighting over their assets after she burns his car, clothes and some of his other belongings, and then sells the rest of his things for a dollar each, and he retaliates by draining their bank accounts.
+Bernadine "Bernie" Harris abandoned her career and her dreams of having a catering business to instead raise a family and support her husband John in building his business.
+After 11 years, he announces he is leaving her for a white woman with whom he works, sending her into an emotional tailspin.
+Enraged, Bernie burns his car, clothes and some of his other belongings, and then sells the rest of his things for a dollar each.
+So John retaliates by draining their bank accounts.
+This culminates into a fight over their assets.

-Robin Stokes is a high-powered executive and the long-time mistress of married Russell.
+Robin Stokes is a high-powered executive and the long-time mistress of married man Russell.
 After dumping him, she has problems finding someone suitable.
+Robin has a one-night-stand with someone she meets while out on the town, and another with overweight coworker Michael.

 Beauty salon owner Gloria "Glo" Matthews is a single mother.
-Her ex-husband and the father of her son tells her that he was always bisexual and now realizes he is gay.
+David, her ex-husband and the father of her son Tarik, tells her that he was always bisexual and now realizes he is gay.
 Gloria eventually falls in love with a new neighbor, Marvin King.

-The situations all resolve themselves for the better.
-Savannah ends up permanently dumping her married lover.
-Bernadine gets a large divorce settlement from her ex-husband and finds love with a married civil rights attorney who has a terminally ill wife at home, but encourages her to pursue her catering dream.
-Robin ends up pregnant by her married lover, but dumps him, and chooses to raise the baby on her own.
-Gloria apologizes to her neighbor for snapping at him when he suggested that she should let her son grow up and experience the world.
+Their situations all resolve themselves for the better.
+Savannah ends up permanently dumping Kenneth.
+Bernadine, after several court appearances, gets a large divorce settlement from John and finds love with married civil rights attorney James who has a terminally ill wife at home, but encourages her to pursue her catering dream.
+Robin ends up pregnant by Russell, but dumps him, and chooses to raise the baby on her own.

+Gloria apologizes to Marvin for snapping at him when he suggested that she should let her son Tarik grow up and experience the world.
 She learns not to be so protective of her son and lets him go on an "Up with People" trip to Spain.
 She finds love while learning to take care of herself rather than being self-sacrificing in her devotion to her son and her business.